MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-for-multi-geo.md

 Read [User experience in a mult-geo environment](multi-geo-user-experience.md) for details about your end users' experience in a multi-geo environment.

-For details about the Teams experience in an Microsoft 365 Multi-Geo tenancy, see [Teams experience in an Microsoft 365 OneDrive and SharePoint Online Multi-Geo-enabled tenancy](https://docs.microsoft.com/microsoftteams/teams-experience-o365odb-spo-multi-geo).
+For details about the Teams experience in a Microsoft 365 Multi-Geo tenancy, see [Teams experience in a Microsoft 365 OneDrive and SharePoint Online Multi-Geo-enabled tenancy](https://docs.microsoft.com/microsoftteams/teams-experience-o365odb-spo-multi-geo).

 To get started configuring Microsoft 365 Multi-Geo, see [Configure Microsoft 365 Multi-Geo](multi-geo-tenant-configuration.md).